 - Introduction to newsgroups

-Unless otherwise noted, names starting with #
+Names starting with #

-Internet Relay Chat (IRC) channels.
+indicate Internet Relay Chat (IRC) channels unless